 In addition to the menus below we offer a salad bar, hummus bar and a toast/bread station everyday with lunch and dinner.
 The salad bar has 12 topping, 7 dressings and two crunchy toppings.
 The hummus bar has three different flavored hummus, grain based salads, flatbreads and tortilla chips.
 The toast/bread station showcases our homemade peanut butter using organic peanuts with no other added ingredients along with an assortment of specialty preserves and home baked whole grain breads.
 We also offer seasonal whole fruit all day.
 We also participate in Meatless Mondays.

 Order cakes, cookies and other treats for students and staff online using VISA, Master Card or Discover!!
 Please allow a minimum of three days advance notice to insure that your freshly baked treats are ready when you want them.

-This order form is currently under construction, in the meantime, you can contact Scott McFarland at 715-547-1401 or email him at Scott.McFarland@conserveschool.org to place your order.
+Contact Dining Services manager Scott McFarland at 715-547-1401 or email him at Scott.McFarland@conserveschool.org with questions about orders.
 Be sure to give us at least three days notice.

 Contact Scott McFarland, Director of Dining Services, with any questions.